joonasrooben/dataeng/Data Modeling for Big Data.md

 - ensure metadata that describe data are available
 - ensure that data are sufficiently correct to support successful modeling and decision-making.

-The results is data in the best format (e.g., columnar) for the analysis to perform.
+The result is data in the best format (e.g., columnar) for the analysis to perform.

 ![right 150%](./attachments/wranglingsteps4.png)